 It’s a consistent complaint people have sent out a hundred emails asking for a review, and they had only one review.
 Well, then you’ve just got to spend another hundred.
 We are afraid there’s no easy way to get around it.
 But the good news is that your competitors are having exactly the same problem.

 The next thing that you can do is increase the number of citations that your business has.
-Get listed in lots of good quality business directories.
+So get listed in lots of good quality business directories.

 And the final thing you can do is use schema.
-Schema is a kind of a hidden text on your site, which basically gives Google information about your business.
+Schema is a kind of hidden text on your site, which basically gives Google information about your business.
 If you’re on WordPress, there are loads of plugins that you can use to implement schema on your site.
-If you’re a local business, just go to Google and type in local business schema plugin.
-You’re going to find a whole bunch of different stuff there.
+And if you’re a local business, just go to Google and type in the local business schema plugin.
+You will find a whole bunch of different stuff there.
 Most of it is pretty much the same, so go for the one which seems the easiest to install.

 Ranking factors for local SEO include location.
-It is really difficult to get ranked in a location that you’re not based in.
+It is really difficult to get ranked in a location that you’re not based in, so don’t forget these little steps.
 The most important things that you can do to improve your local SEO are:

 - Make sure that you registered your Google My Business page.

-- Make certain that you got lots of reviews on Google My Business.
+- Make certain that you get lots of reviews on Google My Business.

 - Confirm that you’ve got a follow-up process in place to get more reviews.